 When Kingad was a sophomore at Pinsao National High School, he was a party animal who smoked and drank too much.
-It was at this time he was introduced to wushu by his cousin, who was also a very big influence on him growing up.
+It was at this time he was introduced to wushu by his cousin, who was also a very big influence on his development.
 The deeper he got into the martial art, the more it affected his life in a positive way, as it taught him self-control.

 Kingad’s natural talent at wushu and his dedication to the art led him to the University Of Cordilleras, where he is fully entrenched as a member of the university’s team.
-Under the tutelage of Coach Mark Sanglao, he achieved a milestone in 2015 when he won the Regional Wushu Championship.
+Under the tutelage of famed Filipino coach Mark Sangiao, he achieved a milestone in 2015 when he won the Regional Wushu Championship.

-While attending university and training in wushu, he learned about mixed martial arts from some of his fellow teammates and his head coach.
-In addition to running the school’s wushu team, Sangiao also heads the famed Team Lakay, home to ONE Lightweight World Champion Eduard Folayang and several top contenders in ONE Championship.
+While attending university and training, he learned about ONE Championship from some of his fellow teammates and his head coach.
+In addition to running the school’s wushu team, Sangiao also heads the celebrated Team Lakay, home to ONE Lightweight World Champion Eduard Folayang and several top contenders in ONE Championship.

-During training sessions, Kingad occasionally practiced the finer points of MMA, and after seeing some of his peers find success in the burgeoning sport, he was motivated to follow in their footsteps.
+During training sessions, Kingad occasionally trained in grappling to expand on his skill set, and after seeing some of his peers find success in the cage, he was motivated to follow in their footsteps.

-“I used wushu to help me with my discipline and I am now training in mixed martial arts because it is a big motivation for me,” said Kingad.
-“I saw some of the seniors at school competing and they are champions now.
+“I used wushu to help me with my discipline and I am now training in other martial arts, because it is a big motivation for me,” said Kingad.
+“I saw some of the seniors at school competing, and they are champions now.
 I wanted to become a champion too.”

-Although he is only 21, Kingad has experienced the dark side of life and gained a tremendous amount of wisdom at such a young age.
-The little boy who lived in poverty, lost his dad as a child, and partied excessively as a teenager has overcome a rough past, and now he is on the verge of obtaining his degree and achieving MMA stardom.
+Although he is only 22, Kingad has experienced the dark side of life and gained a tremendous amount of wisdom at such a young age.
+The little boy who lived in poverty, lost his dad as a child, and partied excessively as a teenager has overcome a rough past, and now he is on the verge of achieving global glory.